eagereyes/eagereyes.org/publications/Kosara-TIME-2000.md

 ---
 title: "A Visualization of Medical Therapy Plans compared to Gantt and PERT Charts"
+description: "Medical therapy planning shares a number of properties of project management.
+It is, however, different in a few very important aspects — most notably, the more complex notion of time it requires.
+Asbru is a language that can represent medical therapy plans in terms of time-oriented, skeletal plans.
+But due to its formal nature, it cannot be used directly by physicians.
+Therefore, we developed a visualization and user interface to deal with plans defined in Asbru, which can deal with most of its complexity.
+We present this interface (called AsbruView), and discuss its features and advantages over the two representations typically used in project management: Gantt and PERT charts."
 ---

 # A Visualization of Medical Therapy Plans compared to Gantt and PERT Charts